missly55/Phishing-Simulation/README.md

 # Phishing Awareness Simulation Lab with GoPhish

 ## Objective:
-The objective of this project is to build a practical phishing campaign simulation using GoPhish to understand how phishing attacks work and steps organizations can illustrate during trainings to educate users of the danger of phishing attacks.
+The aim of this project is to build a practical phishing campaign simulation using GoPhish to understand how phishing attacks work and steps organizations can illustrate during trainings to educate users of the danger of phishing attacks.

 ### Skills Learned: